Tranmere (SA)

 Tranmere shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Tranmere is notably higher than broader benchmarks.
-Specifically, 40.4% of residents aged 15+ hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide area.
-This educational advantage positions Tranmere strongly for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 25.3%, followed by postgraduate qualifications at 11.0% and graduate diplomas at 4.1%.
+Educational attainment in Tranmere significantly surpasses broader benchmarks.
+As of the latest data, 40.4% of residents aged 15+ hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 25.3%, followed by postgraduate qualifications at 11.0% and graduate diplomas at 4.1%.

-Trade and technical skills are also prominent, with 25.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.3% and certificates at 15.1%.
-Educational participation is high in Tranmere, with 30.5% of residents currently enrolled in formal education.
+Trade and technical skills also feature prominently, with 25.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.3% and certificates at 15.1%.
+Educational participation is notably high in Tranmere, with 30.5% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.6% in tertiary education, and 7.5% pursuing secondary education.

 Frequently Asked Questions - Education